- 1-1/2 cups sugar

 - 3 tablespoons vanilla extract

-- In a large heavy saucepan, combine the sugar, flour and salt.
+- In a large heavy saucepan, combine sugar, flour and salt.
 Gradually add milk until smooth.
-Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
-Remove from the heat; cool slightly.
+Cook and stir over medium heat until thickened and bubbly.
+Reduce heat to low; cook and stir 2 minutes longer.
+Remove from heat.

-- Stir cream into custard.
+- Stir cream and vanilla into custard.
 Fill cylinder of ice cream freezer two-thirds full; freeze according to manufacturer's directions.
-Refrigerate remaining mixture until ready to freeze.
-Allow to ripen in ice cream freezer or firm up in the refrigerator freezer for 2-4 hours before serving.
+(Refrigerate remaining mixture until ready to freeze.)
+Transfer ice cream to freezer containers, allowing headspace for expansion.
+Freeze 2-4 hours or until firm.
+Repeat with remaining ice cream mixture.
 Yield: 2-3/4 quarts.

 Originally published as Old-Time Custard Ice Cream in Country Woman August/September 2013, p28